chinamike65/hugo-tuolesi/content/book2/book2en.md

 The four major schools are Nyingma, Kagyu, Sakya, and Gelug.

-The characteristics of tantra are the external practice of the Hinayana, including the precepts of other liberation; the internal cultivation of bodhicitta, the six degrees of ten thousand actions, and the bodhisattva precepts; the four deities of the tantric practice, especially the second stage of the supreme yoga.
+The characteristics of tantra are the external practice of the Hinayana, including the vows of other liberation; the internal cultivation of bodhicitta, the six degrees of ten thousand actions, and the bodhisattva vows; the four deities of the tantric practice, especially in the second stage of the supreme yoga.

 Tibetan Buddhism is combined with Mahayana and Buddhism.